Are you ready for some serious fall coziness? Because there is a lot of autumn happening in this pumpkin cornbread.

 - Prep: Preheat the oven to 425°F. Lightly grease a 7×11 rectangular baking dish.

 - Bake: Pour the batter into the prepared baking dish.
 Bake for 20-25 minutes or until a toothpick inserted into the middle comes out clean.
-Cool in the pan.
-Serve warm cut into squares.
+Cool 10-15 minutes in the pan on a wire rack and serve warm cut into squares.